teeleefy/physiq_frontend/README.md

 This app uses [postregreSQL][psql] to establish its database.
 For local deployment, this should be installed locally.

-*If you would like to run tests on the back-end portion of this app, [jest][jest] should be installed as one of your back-end `dependencies.` The front-end uses vitest for testing, which is already listed in the front-end `dependencies.`*
+*If you would like to run tests on the back-end portion of this app, [jest][jest] should be installed as one of your back-end `dependencies.` The front-end uses [vitest][vitest] for testing, which is already listed in the front-end `dependencies.`*

 ## Back-end Installation